harmony-one/h/progress/rikako-hatoya.md

+2025-04-06 Sun: Started looking into verification of Euler metrics on deeper level and brainstorming of related tasks (vaults, price oracles, campaign rewards).
+Started working on verification of rewards on Merkle side as well as checking discrepancy of Supply APY between borrow and lending page, as well as simulation of looping strategies.

 2025-04-05 Sat: Continuation with research on Rings assets.
 Further research on Euler's risks and best possible strategies.

 2025-04-04 Fri: Watching of beating the stock market youtube video.
 Continuation of Euler summary to present as deliverables.